iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Feature with **High Information Gain** or **Low Entropy** or **Low Gini Index** is selected as the best feature.
 - The path from the root to a leaf node represents a set of rules that will be used to predict or classify new instances.
 - Used especially for binary classification and multiclass classification.
-- When the target variable has a categorical set of values, a classification tree is used.
+- **Classification Tree:** When the target variable has a categorical set of values.
-- When the target variable has a continuous value, a regression tree is used.
+- **Regression Tree:** When the target variable has a continuous value.
 - **CART:** Classification And Regression Tree.
 - Decision Tree is prone to overfitting, resulting into a poor performance on the test data.
-- Pruning: When we remove unnecessary sub-nodes (features) of a decision node.
-- Pruning reduces the complexity, overfitting, and improves its generalization performance.
+- **Pruning:** Removes unnecessary branches to reduce complexity and improve generalization.
 - Growing a tree means deciding which feature to choose and what condition to apply for splitting.
 - Continuous can be converted into a binary or boolean by setting the threshold value.
-- We should also know when to stop | terminate (**Max Depth**) to prevent the model from overfitting.
+- **Max Depth:** We should also know when to stop | terminate to prevent the model from overfitting.
 - Decision trees can be pruned if necessary to avoid overfitting.

 **Advantages:**